 - A breakdown of SDS and non-SDS approval rates for Indian students by study level (college vs. university) and program (bachelor’s, master’s, etc.)

-- Some thoughts from Hari Ghai, ApplyBoard’s Senior Immigration Consultant and a Registered Canadian Immigration Consultant (RCIC), on when Indian students should apply through SDS versus the regular stream
+- Some thoughts from Hari Ghai, ApplyBoard’s Senior Immigration Consultant and a Regulated Canadian Immigration Consultant (RCIC), on when Indian students should apply through SDS versus the regular stream

 SDS is only available for post-secondary students applying to a designated learning institution (DLI).
 Applicants must meet a series of criteria to be eligible for SDS processing.
 However, Immigration, Refugees and Citizenship Canada (IRCC) processes most applications within 20 calendar days if the eligibility criteria are met.